-Shares are classified as liabilities or member equity in accordance with their terms.
-Shares redeemable at the option of the member, either on demand or on withdrawal from membership, are classified as liabilities.
+Equity shares are classified as liabilities or members' equity in accordance with their terms.
+Equity shares redeemable at the option of the member, either on demand or on withdrawal from membership, are classified as liabilities.
 Shares redeemable at the discretion of the Credit Union board of directors are classified as equity.
 Shares redeemable subject to regulatory restrictions are accounted for using the criteria set out in IFRIC 2 Members' Shares in Cooperative Entities and Similar Instruments.